 He chose the pseudonym Blek le Rat in reference to an Italian comic book Blek le Roc, using rat as an anagram for art.
-Throughout the 1980’s, Blek’s art developed from small pieces into life-size characters like the representation of famous Andy Warhol, Tom Waits, Jesus Christ and a portrait of Blek le Rat himself.
-The use of stencils, whether for depicting rats or life-size characters, allows him the opportunity for endless reproduction.
+Throughout the 1980s, Blek’s art developed from small pieces into life-size characters like the representation of famous Andy Warhol, Tom Waits, Jesus Christ, and a portrait of Blek le Rat himself.
+The use of stencils allows him the opportunity for endless reproduction.

-Even though Blek le Rat has expressed preference for working in the streets over galleries, he has held numerous exhibitions throughout the world and has participated in various street art festivals.
+Even though Blek le Rat has expressed a preference for working in the streets over galleries, he has held numerous exhibitions throughout the world and has participated in various street art festivals.
 His work has influenced and inspired many stencil artists like American artist Swoon.
-He is the one who inspired elusive British artist Banksy and especially his painting of stenciled rats.
+He is also the one who inspired elusive British artist Banksy - especially his painting of stenciled rats.

 Follow This Artist